Sitcom Stars Who Got Locked Up

 Tim Allen

 Tim Allen starred in one of the biggest hit sitcoms of the 1990s, "Home Improvement."
 The comedy followed an incompetent father, husband, and DIY show host.
-It's very strong opinions on masculinity were based on Allen's stand-up comedy routines about modern men and how they aren't so different from their cavemen ancestors.
+Its very strong opinions on masculinity were based on Allen's stand-up comedy routines about modern men and how they aren't so different from their cavemen ancestors.

 But before Allen's '90s TV career and '80s stand-up dominance, he made his money by trafficking drugs.
-In 1978, authorities arrested 23-year-old Allen at the Kalamazoo-Battle Creek International Airport in Michigan for possessing of over 650 grams (1.4 pounds) of cocaine.
+In 1978, authorities arrested 23-year-old Allen at the Kalamazoo-Battle Creek International Airport in Michigan for possession of over 650 grams (1.4 pounds) of cocaine.
 That large amount suggests the intent to distribute, and Allen faced a lengthy prison sentence of up to life in prison.
 Instead, he agreed to cooperate with the prosecution and gave law enforcement the names of higher-ups in his drug trafficking organization.
 He entered a guilty plea and received a reduced sentence of three to seven years.
 After spending two years and four months at the Federal Correctional Institution in Sandstone, Minnesota, Allen was released on parole in the summer of 1981.

 Charles S. Dutton